 The announcement follows Harwood’s plans to open a 22-story boutique hotel in the district, called Hȏtel Swexan.

-Retro Fitness Launches Gym Franchise Locations in DFW, Aiming to Bring Affordable Healthcare to Black and Latino Communities
+Retro Fitness Launches Gym Franchise Locations in DFW, Aiming to Bring Affordable Health Clubs to Black and Latino Communities

 “We all hear about food deserts, but they are also health club deserts,” said Retro franchisee and Eastwood Capital Partners managing partner James Collins.
 “Just like you have with grocery stores and hospitals, health clubs really should be a part of the infrastructure of, not just our country, but in particular, these communities.”
 Nationwide, Retro Fitness plans to bring 500 new gyms to 50 diverse communities in the next five years through Project Lift.